etro-js/etro/CONTRIBUTING.md

 Note that in the near future, a package system will be introduced, in which the code will be organized by feature instead of by layer.

-### Vidar.js Objects
+### Vidar Objects

-The base vidar.js objects are the following:
+The base vidar objects are the following:
 * `Movie` - the movie (or entire user project)
 * `layer.Base` - the root type of layer
 * `effect.Base` - the root type of visual effect